-Dr. Kelly M. Cordoro is an adult and pediatric dermatologist at UCSF Medical Center and UCSF Benioff Children's Hospital.
-She treats all pediatric dermatological conditions, with particular interest in psoriasis, autoimmune diseases, melanoma, vascular and other birthmarks, laser surgery and other surgical procedures.
-Cordoro also cares for adults at UCSF Medical Center at Mount Zion and the Veterans Affairs Medical Center in San Francisco Her research interests include pediatric teledermatology, which is the use of digital images and other patient data to remotely diagnose and treat dermatological diseases, and pediatric melanoma.
+Dr. Kelly M. Cordoro is a pediatric dermatologist at UCSF Medical Center and UCSF Benioff Children's Hospital.
+She treats all pediatric dermatological conditions, with particular interest in psoriasis, autoimmune diseases, inflammatory disease, laser surgery and other surgical procedures.
+Her research interests include pediatric psoriasis and systemic therapies for inflammatory disorders.

 Cordoro earned a medical degree at the Pennsylvania State University College of Medicine in Hershey.
 She completed an internship in internal medicine in 2002 and residency in dermatology at the University of Virginia in Charlottesville in 2005, where she remained on the faculty until 2007.
-At the University of Virginia, she practiced general dermatology and was the assistant program director for resident medical education.
-She completed a fellowship in pediatric dermatology under the mentorship of Dr. Ilona Frieden at UCSF in 2008.
-Cordoro is a member of several professional organizations including the American Academy of Dermatology, Society for Pediatric Dermatology, Dermatology Foundation, Association of Professors of Dermatology, National Psoriasis Foundation and Alpha Omega Alpha Medical Honor Society.
-She is board certified in dermatology and pediatric dermatology by the American Board of Dermatology and is an assistant clinical professor in the Department of Dermatology at the University of California, San Francisco.
+At the University of Virginia, she practiced general medical dermatology and was the assistant program director for resident medical education.
+She completed a fellowship in pediatric dermatology at UCSF in 2008.
+Cordoro is a member of several professional organizations including the American Academy of Dermatology, Society for Pediatric Dermatology, Pediatric Dermatology Research Alliance, Dermatology Foundation, Association of Professors of Dermatology, National Psoriasis Foundation and Alpha Omega Alpha Medical Honor Society.
+She is board certified in dermatology and pediatric dermatology by the American Board of Dermatology and is an associate clinical professor in the Department of Dermatology at the University of California, San Francisco.

 Pennsylvania State University School of Medicine 2001